• Menu

 What Does Long-Term Care Actually Cost?

-May 9, 2017 by Jeffrey A. Nirenstein, Estate Planning Attorney
+May 9, 2017 // by Barry D. Horowitz, Estate Planning Attorney

 Hartford Medicaid attorneys provide help to seniors and their families in making sure that long term care costs do not cause financial hardship or make it impossible for a person to leave a legacy.
 Nursing home care is very expensive, and many people are not covered by any type of insurance for the care that they need.
-As a result, a life savings can be quickly spent trying to pay for the costs of care… unless advanced plans are made to ensure that there is a source of payments when a senior must go into a nursing home.
-Hartford Medicaid Attorneys
+As a result, a life savings can be quickly spent trying to pay for the costs of care… unless advanced plans are made to ensure that there is a source of payments when a senior must go into a nursing home.Ā Hartford Medicaid Attorneys

 To understand how high the stakes are and why it is so important to get nursing home care, consider these facts on the costs of long-term care in the state of Connecticut.
 Once you see how unaffordable it really is to get care, contact Hartford Medicaid attorneys as soon as possible to begin making your plans to protect your wealth and get costs covered.